easybuilders/easybuild-tutorial/docs/adding_support_software/README.md

   (where the '`...`' again represents the path to installation directory).
   Even though the
-  installation directory is already specified in the configure command, it is apparently blatently ignored by the software we are installing here, and we are expected to specify it this way instead.
+  installation directory is already specified in the configure command, it is apparently blatantly ignored by the software we are installing here, and we are expected to specify it this way instead.
 How rude!

 The `$EBROOTHDF5` environment variable we are using in `prebuildopts` corresponds to the path of